What is Cost Tracking

 Was this article helpful?

 Cost Tracking is the process of recording and monitoring the actual costs or expenses associated with your assets, equipment, tools, machinery, projects, orders – basically, anything your business uses.
 This allows you to see the true costs (typically labor, materials, and outsourced services) and their amounts related to each item.
-It commonly involves the maintenance of machines, tools, buildings, or project-specific costs.
-Cost tracking helps you stay on budget.
+Business costs typically come from employee wages, materials used, or services bought from outside vendors.
+For business assets like machinery, tools, and buildings, costs are mostly tied to their operation and upkeep, often including expenses for routine maintenance or necessary repairs.
+When working on projects or customer orders, we track the expenses related to getting them done.
+Keeping track of these costs helps you stay within your planned budget.

 • A process where you record your actual expenses for a specific item or activity.